 g) what else?

 Anything that will improve the readability of the code or its maintenance.
 You are not doing it for others, you are doing it for yourself in the future.
-All shown examples above can be done in less than a minute.
+Doing more serious refacotring (eg. to ensure SOLID princinples) may not be a quick job.
+But all the examples shown above can be done in less than a minute.
 This is well invested time.
 It will pay off in the future.

 Need further help?